alanmlewis/ml-workshop/README.rst

 Creating a Python environment
 -----------------------------

+This section is optional, and should definitely be skipped if you are using Windows Subsystem for Linux.

 You may want to create a python environment specifically for this workshop.
 To do this, run